 You are dealing with 6 variables: weight in, weight out, grind size, and tamp pressure, water temperature, and pressure (9 bars).
 Of those variables, we control the first 4.
 We want to lock down input and output weight, extraction time, and tamp pressure, leaving one variable which we may adjust if needed – the grind setting.
 Dose evenly, 17 g, tamp your usual soft but sure tamp.
 Extract in about 30 seconds to the ideal weight, visual volume and colour/consistency.
 If you don’t extract the ideal coffee in the set time, you need to adjust the grind.
 Loosen the knob, and then, with the grinder running, turn the wheel slightly left or right.
 Right is finer – slower pour, more extraction.
 Left is coarser, faster pour, less extraction.
 If the grind setting seems good, yet not quite ace.
 You may adjust your tamp slightly rather than disturbing the grind setting.
 You may also experiment with the dose if you’re in control of the other variables, but it’s safer to stick with 17 g and master the other parameters.

 Note: Weighing the output is new to our process.
 If not yet comfortable, you can gauge by eye and extraction time.
 Stop the shot when it blonds and you have about a cm of espresso in the cup.
+If you want to nail it: 17 grams in, 32 seconds through and 38 grams of espresso output.
+Tare the cup quickly before placing it under portafilter.
+Stop the shot at 29 – 32 seconds, and place the shot on the scale.
+Around 38 grams is our ideal shot.
+It’s okay if the output weight is off 38, but knowing the goal can guide you toward the “wow!” shot.

 - If you’re on the evening shift, carry out the back flush cleaning.
 Take out the portafilters, replace the permeable screens with the impermeables or ‘blind filters.’
 Sprinkle in a dollop of espresso cleaner.
 Load portafilters back in groups.
 Open the hatch on the lower half of the espresso machine.
 Hold down ‘enter,’ when the screen gives instructions, basically press enter until the machine starts humming and the cleaning cycle begins.